Liverpool Rifles: 38th (The King's Regiment) AA Battalion

-In the 1930s the increasing need for anti-aircraft (AA) defence for Britain's cities was met by converting TA infantry battalions to that role.
+In the 1930s, the increasing need for anti-aircraft (AA) defence for Britain's cities was met by converting TA infantry battalions to that role.
 On 10 December 1936 the 6th (Rifle) Battalion was converted into a searchlight unit of the Royal Engineers (RE) as 38th (The King's Regiment) Anti-Aircraft Battalion, RE (TA), with HQ, 351 and 352 AA Companies at The Drill Hall, Mather Ave, Liverpool, and 350 and 353 AA Companies at Princes Park Barracks.
 The unit was assigned to 33rd (Western) AA Group (later Brigade) in 2nd AA Division.

 Second World War

 Mobilisation

 90 cm Projector Anti-Aircraft, displayed at Fort Nelson, Hampshire.

 The TA's AA units were mobilised on 23 September 1938 during the Munich Crisis, with units manning their emergency positions within 24 hours, even though many did not yet have their full complement of men or equipment.
 The emergency lasted three weeks, and they were stood down on 13 October.
 In February 1939 the existing AA defences came under the control of a new Anti-Aircraft Command.
 In June a partial mobilisation of TA units was begun in a process known as 'couverture', whereby each AA unit did a month's tour of duty in rotation to man selected AA and searchlight positions.
 On 24 August, ahead of the declaration of war, AA Command was fully mobilised at its war stations.

 38th AA Battalion was still in 33rd AA Bde based at Woolton, Liverpool, but this was now part of 4th AA Division at Chester.

-In August 1940 the RE AA Battalions were transferred to the Royal Artillery (RA), when the battalion was redesignated 38th (The Kings Regiment) Searchlight Regiment, RA (TA).
+In August 1940, the RE AA Battalions were transferred to the Royal Artillery (RA) and the battalion was redesignated 38th (The Kings Regiment) Searchlight Regiment, RA (TA).
 The men continued to wear a 'Liverpool Rifles' shoulder title with red lettering on a Rifle green background.

 Blitz and Orkney

 The regiment served through the early part of The Blitz in the autumn of 1940.
-By now the regiment was back in 2 AA Division, split between 32 AA Bde covering the East Midlands and 50th AA Bde based at Derby.
+By now, the regiment was back in 2 AA Division, split between 32 AA Bde covering the East Midlands and 50th AA Bde based at Derby.
 Then, while 352 S/L Bty remained attached to 2nd AA Division, the rest of the regiment went to Orkney, where it joined 59th AA Bde in the Orkney and Shetland Defences (OSDEF), protecting the Home Fleet's base at Scapa Flow.

-Meanwhile, in the Midlands where 352 S/L Bty was deployed, the searchlight layout was reorganised in 1941, so that any hostile raid approaching the Gun Defended Areas (GDA) around the towns must cross more than one searchlight belt, and then within the GDAs the concentration of lights was increased.
+Meanwhile, in the Midlands, where 352 S/L Bty was deployed, the searchlight layout was reorganised in 1941, so that any hostile raid approaching the Gun Defended Areas (GDA) around the towns must cross more than one searchlight belt, and then within the GDAs the concentration of lights was increased.
 Increasing numbers of Searchlight Control (SLC) radar sets also became available.